West Gidge Fire Brigade

 Reduction burning in area with heavy fuel loading

-The main one is the Xmas party, usually held at the Recreation Club late November or early December.
+The main one is the Xmas party, now usually held at the new West Gidge Fire Station late November or early December.
 This is open to all residents of the West Gidge area and usually we have a sheep on a spit with free beer, wine and soft drinks.
 This is advertised in the Gidgegram in Oct/Nov.

-The AGM is usually held in July at the Gidge Fire Shed.
+The AGM is usually held in July at the West Gidgegannup Fire Station.
 Some refreshments are served.